Table of Contents

 Our eyes can play tricks on us.
 On the right, the fatter "hand" appears brighter than the thin one against the same dark backgound (please sit back a little).
 A little less relevant, but the colors also appear darker as the background lightens.
 However, the hand brightness and color is exactly the same in each case!
 The area of the hand and its background influences its apparent brightness and color.
 Of course, our main interest as watch guys is in the brightness of the lume, rather than its color.

 This graph compares our night (scotopic) with our day (photopic) vision.
+The vertical axis shows how brightly (measured in lumens) the human eye perceives radiated power (measured in Watts).
 The retina's cells that are used for photopic vision ("cones") are densely crowded around the center of vision (fovea), giving sharp vision during the day, whereas the cells that are used for scotopic vision ("rods") are not in the direct line of vision but instead more sparsely populated off-center.
 We can see this at night when the watch lume is faded: it will appear brighter if we look slightly to one side of the watch.
 Note also that, although the rods not color-sensitive, even the light from watch lume in total darkness is sufficient to fire up a cone cell or two and give some perception of the lume color.
 You can see more about color perception here.

 When the backgound brightness is somewhere between full daytime and pitch darkness, oury eyes adjust to an intermediate type of vision - called "mesopic".
 It covers the range of luminance from about 0.03 to 3 mcd/m².
 Note that, for a type of vision, the luminance values represent the average for the whole field of view - not just the watch lume.
 Actually, the value of "bright enough" that we seek for the lume itself is quite hard to find as related to watches.
 There are several standards, e.g. DIN 67510, that give a value for a "threshold of visibility" for emergency signs and the concensus for those appears to be 0.32 mcd/m².
 Finally, a relevant standard was found: "Time-measuring instruments — Photoluminescent deposits — Test methods and requirements" (ISO 17514:2004) and it gives a value of 0.4 mcd/m² for what it calls the "limit of legibility" and these values are for the lume, not including any surrounding areas.